 Comprehensive driving services are managed and provided through the Occupational Therapy (OT) Department.
 This state-certified program is comprised of Certified Driving Instructors (CDI’s) and Driver Rehabilitation Specialists (CDRS’s).
-Several vehicles and a variety of adapted driving equipment is available for assessment and training purposes.
+Several vehicles and a variety of adapted driving equipment are available for assessment and training purposes.
 Program services include the following:

-Folloing a driving evaluation, students may be referred for a Learner’s Permit Class.
+Following a driving evaluation, students may be referred for a Learner’s Permit Class.
 In order to participate in this class, necessary forms of identification, per Department of Motor Vehicle standards, are required.
 Three options for the Learner’s Permit class are offered:

 or 540-332-7065 | TTY 800-811-7893